 Whilst some venues have a strict no-pet policy, here at Healing Manor and in our beautiful Wedding Barn, we welcome your furry friends with open arms.
-Here’s our top tops for including your beloved pet in yours and your future Mr or Mrs’ big day.
+Here are our top tips for including your beloved pet in yours and your future Mr or Mrs’ big day.

 Know your pet’s personality

-Always check with your venue their rules when it comes to pets.
-Here at Healing Manor Hotel, not only do we boast 4 dog-friendly bedrooms and a pet-friendly menu in our onsite pub, some venue’s have a strict no pet policy, so check before hand.
-Whilst it’s more of an American tradition to practise your walk down the aisle, consider booking in a practise run at your venue and bringing along your pet.
+Always check your venue’s rules when it comes to pets.
+Here at Healing Manor Hotel, we boast 4 dog-friendly bedrooms and a pet-friendly menu in our onsite pub, but some venues have a strict no-pet policy, so check beforehand.
+Whilst it’s more of an American tradition to practise your walk down the aisle, consider booking in a practice run at your venue and bringing along your pet.
 That way they can familiarise themselves with any smells and anything that might distract them when it comes to your special moment.

 Photo by Emilia Jane Photography